Presentation: Adult with unexpected finding of multiple kidney cysts

 - R242 Predictive testing for known familial mutation(s): This is a predictive test to be used for unaffected individuals where a pathogenic or likely pathogenic variant has already been identified in a relative.
 This test can only be requested by clinical genetics.

-- complete an NHS GMS test order form with details of the affected individual (proband).
-Include details of the phenotype (using human phenotype ontology (HPO) terms) and the appropriate panel name(s) with associated R number (see how to complete a test order form for WGS for support); and
+- complete an NHS GMS test order form with details of the affected individual (proband) and their parents where available, including details of the phenotype (using human phenotype ontology (HPO) terms) and the appropriate panel name(s) with associated R number (see How to complete a test order form for WGS for support); and

-- complete an NHS GMS record of discussion form for each person being tested.
-(This is typically one form for an affected individual, but if you are undertaking trio testing of an affected individual and their parents, you will need to complete three forms.)
-See how to complete a record of discussion form for support.
+- complete an NHS GMS record of discussion (RoD) form for each person being tested – for example if you are undertaking trio testing of an affected individual and their parents, you will need to complete three RoD forms (see How to complete a RoD form for support).

 - For tests that do not include WGS, including R240 and R242: